Antarctica: Life on the Frozen Continent

 Dr Rebecca Priestley introduces some of the researchers and artists working on the frozen continent, and explores the methods used to monitor human impact and what is being done to protect this fragile ecosystem.

-Centre for Science in Society
+School of Science in Society